edburtnieks-private/portfolio/content/posts/auszra-research.md

 ### 2. How people will find the website / application?

+It is helpful to think before hand on how our users will actually end up at our website.

 * Search online
 * Word of mouth
 * See it from external source
   * Content creator
   * Review
   * Social media

 ### 3. What people will do on the website?
 What goal do they have?

+Again, it's important that we don't dig into the features and implementation details.
+Instead just think what our users might expect to do and achieve once they land on our website.

 * Get to know and learn about this specific method of learning a new language
 * See clear steps and be guided each step of the way